Magisk-Modules-Repo/Pix3lify/README.md

 ## ⭐ Users without working volume keys

 -   To choose options without using volume keys, you can rename the zip
--   Currently the choices are FULL, SLIM, OVER, and BOOT.
+-   Currently the choices are FULL, SLIM, and THEME.
--   FULL = The full module not including overlay/accent and boot animation
+-   FULL = The full module
--   SLIM = No additional apps, wellbeing scripts, fonts, sounds, and all overlays except pix3lify.
+-   SLIM = No additional apps, wellbeing scripts, fonts, sounds, and only the pix3lify overlay.
--   OVER = Install pixel overlays
--   ACC = Install pixel accent
--   BOOT = Install pixel boot animation
+-   THEME = The full module without the Google theme (fonts, sounds, bootanimation, and accent).
 -   To use the basename zip feature all you need to do is add the options to the zipname and only flash the zip in recovery.
 Magisk renames all zips to install.zip so flashing in magisk manager will NOT work.
-Heres an example of using basename to install full and overlays ( Pix3lify-2.5-full-over.zip )
+Heres an example of using basename to install full and no theme ( Pix3lify-2.5-full-theme.zip )
 -   The options can either be full, Full, or FULL ( applies to all options )

 ## ⭐ Features